MTrajK/Loger/README.md

 - Update the user profile (upload a profile picture, change the password, etc)
 - Upload a new post (logo, design) with a title and a description
 - Comment and like/fave posts
-- Visit and follow some other users (all user's profiles are public)
+- Visit and follow users (all profiles are public)
-- 3 main tabs: Home (all newest posts), Following (the newest posts from the following users), Favorites (all liked posts)
+- 4 different ways to explore logos, designs: Home tab (all newest posts), Following tab (the newest posts from the following users), Favorites tabs (all liked posts), user profile (specific user posts)

 ## Repo structure